mwilliams-sfo/rxjs-worker-pool/NOTES.md

 call the signalling function to request another value, which when delivered will trigger another worker acquisition.
 This way the input rate is limited by worker availability.

+Why doesn't RxJS support backpressure?
+The developers say that a reactive stream should be able to push notifications at leisure.
+If the consumer can block it, then it is not really reactive and is more suitably modeled as an iterable.
+Accordingly, I modified the processor further to accept iterable input using the ix library.